 Aggravated Assault: An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
-This type of assault usually is accompanied using a weapon or by means likely to produce death or great bodily harm.
+This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.